denevell/Natch/README.md

 * Misc
  * Base64 login / reg or maybe ssl?
  * Limit the thread ids, tags and usernames to certain character
+ * Some kind of captcha thing on registeration.